joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/09/13/crosswords/daily-puzzle-2026-09-14.html

 **Legionella Bacteria Found in Cooling Tower at Yankee Stadium**\
-`A recent outbreak of Legionnaires’ disease in the South Bronx has killed one person and infected nine others.`\
+`A Legionnaires’ disease outbreak in the Bronx has killed one person and infected nine.
+A Yankees spokesman said that its towers were cleaned on Sunday, and the city has not asked that games be postponed.`\
 https://www.nytimes.com/2026/09/13/nyregion/yankee-stadium-tower-legionnaires.html

 **Russian Strikes on Ukraine Hits Near David Petraeus, ex-C.I.A.
 Chief**\